 The collection includes artefacts dating from the seventeenth century to the present day, covering all aspects of cinema, pre-cinema and the history of the moving image.
 The collection is very diverse but is united by an emphasis on the audience’s experience of the moving image.

+This catalogue lists the items that we hold in the museum.
+To see the items you will need to consult them in our reading room at the University, although in some cases there are low-resolution images accompanying the description of the item.
 You can search the collection by putting in search terms in the box at the top right of this page.
 You can also browse the different categories of material by clicking the button below.
 You can create your own collection by adding items as you browse, just click 'add to my collection'.

 Accessing the collections.